gyselax/gyselalibxx/docs/joss_paper/paper.md

 [^doc]: <https://gyselax.github.io/gyselalibxx/>

 The VOICE code [@bourne2023] has already been rewritten in C++ using the mathematical tools provided by Gyselalib++.
-Several common simulations including Landau damping (in 2D or 4D Cartesian phase-space coordinates), a bump-on-tail instability (in 2D Cartesian phase-space coordinates), and a guiding-centre model (on polar coordinates) have also been implemented.
+Several common simulations including Landau damping (in 2D or in a 4D MPI-parallelised Cartesian phase-space coordinates), a bump-on-tail instability (in 2D Cartesian phase-space coordinates), and a guiding-centre model (on polar coordinates) have also been implemented.
 While these examples are included primarily for illustration, they also serve as valuable test-beds for developing and validating new numerical methods.
 As such, these examples are ideal for mathematicians looking to validate new methods in realistic, publication-ready test cases.